-On January 24, the Supreme Court announced that it will hear challenges to affirmative action policies at two major schools: Harvard and the University of North Carolina.
-The cases will be heard in the session that begins next October, with a decision likely by June 2023 (CNN).
-The court’s conservative supermajority is expected to rule in favor of the plaintiffs, which would reduce the number of Black and Latinx students at nearly every selective college and graduate school (NYTimes).
+Today, Supreme Court will hear challenges to affirmative action policies at two major schools: Harvard and the University of North Carolina.
+A decision is likely by June 2023 (CNN).
+The court’s conservative supermajority is expected to rule in favor of the plaintiffs, which would reduce the number of Black and Latinx students at nearly every selective college and graduate school (Vox).
 This move follows several recent challenges to similar policies at other major universities.

 The idea behind affirmative action is simple: create rules and regulations that require organizations to proactively pursue equitable practices re: hiring, acceptance rates, etc. This means excluding race, ethnicity, and gender from the selection process and choosing the best candidate, regardless of identity.
 But it also means including race, ethnicity, and gender in the selection process to ensure a diverse and equitable community.
 This creates a paradox – how do we equitably prevent racial discrimination without reinforcing it at the same time?
 Most Americans both support affirmative action programs for racial minorities and oppose hiring decisions that take racial backgrounds into consideration (Gallup).